A-LevelEnglish

 View mark scheme hint

-Explain how the authors' contexts influence the themes in the two texts.
+Explain how the authors' stylistic choices contribute to the overall meaning of the texts.
 [4 marks]

 4 marks